Assessment and reporting

 Designed for secondary students to successfully meet the minimum standard of literacy and numeracy.

-The annual assessment for students in Years 3, 5, 7 and 9.
-NAPLAN testing did not proceed in 2020.
+The National Assessment Program – Literacy and Numeracy (NAPLAN) is an annual assessment for students in Years 3, 5, 7 and 9.